How to use this website

 2. The Facing Freedom Collection: Explore primary and secondary sources

-The Facing Freedom Collection includes the primary and secondary sources that Museum curators used to interpret the history featured in the exhibition.
+The Facing Freedom in America Collection includes the primary and secondary sources that Museum curators used to interpret the history featured in the exhibition.
 Zoom in on Photographs, objects, documents; listen to audio; and watch videos that support each of the eight stories.

 3. My Freedom Collection: Remix and interpret the Facing Freedom collection

-In the My Freedom Collection section of the website you and your students have the opportunity to use the Facing Freedom resources to create and interpret your own collection in three easy steps.
+In the My Freedom Collection section of the website you and your students have the opportunity to use the Facing Freedom in America resources to create and interpret your own collection in three easy steps.

 My Freedom Collection is flexible enough to use as an assignment for students or as a tool to create a classroom lecture.
 Each collection saved is given a unique web address.
 Through the unique web address you can edit the collection in the future or share it via e-mail.